For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 EPAuto Interior Cabin Air Filter

+This heavy-duty unit will keep your cabin free of a wide range of pollutants.
 The material is infused with activated carbon and baking soda.
 The former will filter out the nasty compounds, and the latter works against unpleasant odors.

-The material is thick and with numerous pleats.
-Drivers who are regularly exposed to polluted air can take visible assurance that it’s strong enough to block contaminants.
+Straight out of the box, you’ll notice that it has a fresh, clean scent.
+The material is thick and with numerous pleats, so drivers regularly exposed to polluted air can rest assured that it’s strong enough to block contaminants.

+For compatible vehicles, this product by EPAuto is OEM quality – without the hefty price tag.
 It’s also appropriate for users who have little experience with replacements, and there are detailed instructions on the box itself to help you get the job done.
-As long as you make sure you stick to the directions, installation should be straightforward.

 Another advantage is durability.
 It will last you for one year or 12,000 miles, whichever comes first.